cenuno/learning_sql/README.md

-# pydata
+# Learning SQL

-Learning random data science tips in python!
+Learn how to write SQL queries using PostgreSQL.